tamathecat/tamathecat.github.io/_pages/qizi-51.md

 “Because…”, Ling Xiao hesitated a bit.
 The name had been on his mind since the last time he came across it.
 “On the field trip to the Base, Dr. Zhi Shang said that the people who wake up in the energy capsules and have the same last as us can be considered brothers and sisters like in other races.
 When I was at the library, I saw that a survivor of the Ember Massacre Incident had the same last name as me, and according to Dr. Shi Shang’s words, he’s like my older brother, so I really want to learn more about him.”

 The principal slowly paced about, getting lost in his memories, “I know this name very well because Ling Xing that year was among my first class of students when I arrived at Bikong.
 Back then, I wasn’t a principal yet and they were still new Nestlings.
-I watched over them from first to tenth grade, reliving the school days with them.
+I watched over them from first to tenth grade, reliving the school days with them."

 “In that first class of students, many of them awakened at only nine years in Nestling stage, and by ten years, only Ling Xing had not awakened.
 Although their bodies awakened early, they collectively tried to resist the Adult Ceremony, so much so that they even formed an Anti-Adult Ceremony Coalition.
 Furthermore, their efforts extended onto the school’s internet platforms, tirelessly enticing even more Nestlings to join their party.”